How are Rize and Digit different?

 In addition to philosophical differences about how best to save, there are a bunch of other differences between Rize and Digit that may impact your decision of which one is a better fit for you:

 Digit started out as a free app, but as of July 2017, it now charges a mandatory fee of $2.99 per month ($35.88 annual fee), which has led to a bit of a backlash from customers who were used to paying nothing.
-To offset those complaints, Digit currently offers 100 days free, and then they start charging the monthly fee.
+To offset those complaints, Digit offered 100 days free, and then they started charging the monthly fee.
+Now they don't offer that at all.

 Rize runs on a “Pay what you want” model, meaning you can pay $3, $5, $0…you choose!
 In our view, allowing our customers to tell us how much they value our service is the ultimate commitment to trust and transparency.
 There are no additional fees of any kind and you can make an unlimited number of deposits, withdrawals, and goals for free.
 We trust that if we make your life better, then you’ll be willing to contribute a bit back so we can keep making Rize better too!